Loyang Bus Depot

-Loyang Bus Depot is the second bus depot to be built by the Land Transport Authority in Singapore.
-It is located at Loyang Way at the junction of Pasir Ris Drive 3 and houses 31 services under the Loyang Bus Package.
-Loyang Bus Depot is currently being operated by Go-Ahead Singapore under the contracting model package.
+Loyang Bus Depot is a bus depot in Loyang, Singapore.
+The second bus depot following Bulim Bus Depot to be built by the Land Transport Authority, it is located at Loyang Way at the junction of Pasir Ris Drive 3.
+The depot serves 31 bus services under the Loyang Bus Package.
+It is currently being operated by Go-Ahead Singapore.

 Completed in 2015, the new bus depot is able to accommodate about 500 buses and be equipped with facilities for daily bus operations, bus maintenance and a rest area for bus drivers.
 On 19 June 2016, the Loyang Bus Depot was officially opened by MP for Pasir Ris-Punggol Group Representation Constituency, Zainal Sapari and the Group Chief Executive of the Go-Ahead Group David Brown.
 Loyang Bus Depot Carnival was also held on the same day to allow the public to tour the depot and also learn more about Go-Ahead Singapore.